sesps/evt2root/readme.md

 Version used by Texas A&M University.
 Adopted & tested for the NSCLDAQ11 version.
 Note: This version of converter is useful only for the codes that has been  used by LSU group;  the names of the Branches & leaves and also the objects of detector classes  is different for the Codes that has been used by FSU group.

 ### `evt2root_NSCL11_mADC.C`
-Version used by Florida State University, generalized to include Mesytec modules.
-It takes all types of Modules in the same way & unpacks it.
+Version used by Florida State University, generalized to include unpacking of Mesytec ADC modules.
+It takes all types of modules in the same way & unpacks it.

 ## Requirements
-The following files are required for evt2root rot run.
+The following files are required for evt2root to run.
-* VM_BaseClass.cpp
+* `VM_BaseClass.cpp`
-* VM_Module.cpp
+* `VM_Module.cpp`
-* SimpleInPipe.cpp
+* `SimpleInPipe.cpp`
-* evt_files.lst
+* `evt_files.lst`

 ## Execution
 To run evt2root, the following macros are loaded.